hanwenzhang123/fullstack-note/04-note/README.md

 - Docker scales (structures) your apps very easily, comes with a whole set of tools for deploying across many clusters you can take your instances each micro-services that you have in each container (it contains your app in a certain space), and then allocate many machines to them.
 - You can specify how many of the resources of each machine you want, specify rules about how they should scale, what should happen if they crash, make everything scalable

 [[↑] Back to top](#table-of-contents)

 ## Socket IO

+#### What is Socket.io?
-Socket.io is a library built on top of Web Socket for client server communication, receive data as soon as possible
+- A library built on top of Web Socket for client server communication, receive data as soon as possible

+#### Why Socket.io?

 WebSocket -  persistent bi-directional connection between a client and server that provides a two-way full-duplex interactive communications channel that operates over HTTP through a single TCP/IP socket connection.
 Unlike HTTP, where you have to constantly request updates, with websockets, updates are sent immediately when they are available.
 - A socket is one endpoint of a two way communication link between two programs running on the network (think of chat apps)